 These Blueberry Cheesecake Bars are the perfect summer treat!
 Equal parts tart and sweet, and paired with a delicious graham cracker crust.
 Enjoy!

 Dessert loves, you are going to swoon over these Blueberry Cheesecake Bars.
-They’re made with a simple graham cracker crust and a fresh blueberry cheesecake filling.
+They’re made with a simple graham cracker crust and a fresh blueberry cheesecake filling made with Greek yogurt.

-These cheesecake bars would be the perfect dessert for any summer bbq or picnic because they’re lighter, perfectly sweet, and serve a crowd!
+These cheesecake bars would be the perfect healthy dessert for any summer bbq or picnic because they’re lighter, perfectly sweet, and serve a crowd!